 However, Cuneo's claim that normative, moral dimensions of speech acts that are embedded in speech acts do not care about other sources of reasons for actions, such as facts and intentional states.
 Such sources of reasons need to consider to provide an explanatory adequacy of speech act' argument.
 This implies practical reasons that become valid reasons for an action covering relationships of those sources of reasons in speech act performance.
 His notion also needs to be extended to empirical cases that cover all types and subtypes of speech acts because some might have special ways for performing speech acts and they are successful and non-defective grounded on normative and moral stance.

+Note: How would you use this theoretical framework as lens to look at the phenomenon you investigate in your current study?
+Please provide one or two paragraphs as the closing remarks of your theoretical framework.

 RESEARCH METHOD